-Research has shown that people are much more likely to follow through with a habit if they’ve decided, beforehand, exactly when and where the new behavior is going to take place.
-This means you should reduce the variability around how and when that habit will take place.
+Research has shown that people are much more likely to follow through with a habit if they’ve decided, beforehand, exactly when the new behavior is going to take place.
 One way is to set up a sequence of actions that always result in your child brushing at the same time each day.

 Here are two suggestions: